Minister Ng highlights Budget 2021 investments in small businesses and entrepreneurs

 Quote

 "This is the time to lean in and build back a more innovative, inclusive and sustainable future.
-While providing Canadians with the support they need to get through the pandemic, we need to invest now to ensure businesses in Alberta and across Canada have a strong recovery and are competitive in the long term.
-Budget 2021 is the best thing we can do for our economy and our future."
+While providing Canadians with the support they need to get through the pandemic, we need to invest now to ensure Canada has a strong recovery and is set up for long-term, sustainable and inclusive growth.
+By throwing our full weight behind Canadians and Canadian businesses—including the businesses of Windsor-Essex—with this budget, we are doing the most responsible thing for our economy and our future."

 – The Honourable Mary Ng, Minister of Small Business, Export Promotion and International Trade